 Organic farming statistics

 Annual data collection.
-Data are provided by the EU Member States and Iceland, Norway, Switzerland, Turkey, the former Yugoslav Republic of Macedonia and Serbia on the basis of a harmonised questionnaire.
-Data in this annual collection originates from the administrative data of national entities in charge of the certification of operators involved in the organic sector.
+Data are provided by the EU Member States, Iceland, Norway, Switzerland, the United Kingdom, Turkey, North Macedonia, Montenegro and Serbia on the basis of a harmonised questionnaire.
+Data in this annual collection originate from the administrative data of national entities in charge of the certification of operators involved in the organic sector.
 Up to reference year 2007, data provision was voluntary.
 From reference year 2008 onwards, data have to be delivered following Commission Regulation (EC) No 889/2008, implementing Council Regulation (EC) No 834/2007.

 Statistics on the structure of agricultural holdings (FSS)